Indefinite integrals

 The rate function is in grams per hour.
 To get the total amount released (in grams) over a time interval, integrate the rate over that interval.

-Set up this definite integral in Desmos:
+Set up this definite integral in Desmos exactly as shown:

 The value it gives is grams.